top of page

 (b.
 1947, San Angelo, Texas, USA)

 I use a computer as an innovative tool to push the boundaries of conventionally produced visual artworks.
-In 2016 I began a series titled 'Body Parts', where I am utilizing digital technology, not to replace traditional painting, but as yet another tool to put visual information onto a two-dimensional surface.
-Each work is the end results of a form of synergy, where the interaction of individual elements, when combined, produces a total effect that is greater than the sum of the individual elements, in my case, a completed picture.
+In 2020 I began working on a series titled 'Fragments', where I am using digital technology to serve as an example of Aristotle's Holistic principal - "the whole is more than the sum of its parts", not to replace traditional painting, but as yet another tool or method to put visual information onto a two-dimensional surface.
+Each work is the end results of a form of synergy, where the interaction of individual elements, when combined, produces a whole picture.

-My approach to creating a picture is improvisational, meaning I start from scratch without a preconceived mental image or idea (Think automatic writing - using imagery in place of words.)
-I begin with a large starter (or springboard) photograph to which I add layers of individual elements comprised of online images, newspaper photos, TV and music video still shots, both figurative and abstract imagery, colors, marks, text, and strokes.
-I then edit everything, adding and subtracting, using color, perspective, composition, shapes, lines, tones, space, and other visual elements that takes the picture through a series of iterations, or changing course, until a complete visual narrative and/or scene is revealed.
+My approach is wholly improvisational.
+I rely on a stream of consciousness, meaning, I start from scratch without a preconceived mental image or idea (Think automatic writing - using imagery in place of words.) to create a visual narrative based on self-awareness and identity.
+I begin with a large starter (or springboard) photograph to which I add layers of fragments of individual elements comprised of online images, sections of paintings, newspaper photos, TV and music video still shots - both figurative and abstract imagery, colors, marks, text, and strokes.
+I then edit (adding, subtracting and deleting) using color, perspective, composition, shapes, lines, tones, space, and other visual elements that takes the picture through a series of iterations, or changing course, until a complete, often ambiguous, scene is revealed.

 My influences range from Rembrandt, Velázquez, Seurat, Magritte, Andrew Wyeth, Jim Dine, to the styles of the Neo-Expressionists, such as Julian Schnabel, Albert Oehlen.
 And, there are far too many painters to mention here from the 90s, both American and German, whose styles and approaches provided me with new ways of looking at art.
 One particular mention goes to Jasper Johns.
 As a painter, his credo, "Do something, do something to that, and then do something to that", continues to be my main approach for creating pictures.